 Shared Equity Agreement

-With a shared equity agreement, you sell a percentage of your home to an investor in exchange for a lump sum.
-You don’t make monthly payments – the investor is compensated when the agreement expires or you sell the home.
+A shared equity agreement lets you access funds in exchange for giving an investor a percentage of your home’s future value.
+In return, you get a lump sum.
+You don’t make monthly payments.
+The investor gets paid when the agreement expires or you sell the home.

 Pros And Cons Of Borrowing Your Home Equity